coral-xyz/anchor-book/src/chapter_3/milestone_project_tic-tac-toe.md

 and run `anchor test`.

-You can finish writing the test by yourself (or check out the [the reference implementation](https://github.com/project-serum/anchor-book/tree/master/programs/tic-tac-toe)).
+You can finish writing the test by yourself (or check out [the reference implementation](https://github.com/project-serum/anchor-book/tree/master/programs/tic-tac-toe)).
 Try to simulate a win and a tie!

 Proper testing also includes tests that try to exploit the contract.
 You can check whether you've protected yourself properly by calling `play` with unexpected parameters.
 You can also familiarize yourself with the returned `AnchorErrors` this way.
 For example:
 ```typescript